 - Dean Mordaunt who married Sandy from Botswana.
 He moved to South Africa in 1998 and is now in Vereeniging, Gauteng.

-By one of life's many little coincidences, Dean Mordaunt works for the same company as my daughter, Sarah Mordaunt, now Sarah Elder, albeit on another continent.
+By one of life's many little coincidences, Dean Mordaunt works for the same company as my daughter, Sarah Mordaunt, now Sarah Elder, worked for several years, albeit on another continent.
 I am very grateful for the information he has provided, gaps he has filled and loose ends he has tied up.
 In gratitude to him I am happy to pass on his message to all Mordaunts worldwide:

 - Christopher Mordaunt